 If you have been defrauded in any type of vehicle deal, we can help.
 Please complete an online form today for a free initial consultation and case evaluation.
 We will explain your legal rights and options and put you on the road to financial recovery.
 We also assist car buyers who have warranty issues assert their rights under California’s lemon law.

-To discuss your concerns, please complete an online quick form and Caronna, Johnson & Zamora, LLP, will provide you with a free consultation and case evaluation.
+To discuss your concerns, please complete an online quick form and Caronna & Johnson, LLP., will provide you with a free consultation and case evaluation.
 From our offices in Rancho Mirage, Redlands, and Brawley, we represent clients in lemon law claims throughout Southern California.